Implicit structure in 2-representations of quantum groups: Formal structures in -strong 2-representations

 In this section we assume $\mathfrak{g} = \mathfrak{sl}_2$.
-By studying the spaces of maps between certain 1-morphisms we prove two main results.
-The first is that $\E$s and $\F$s are biadjoint.
+By studying the spaces of maps between certain 1-morphisms in a $Q$-strong 2-representation we prove two main results.
+The first is that $\E$ and $\F$ are biadjoint.
 The second main result is Lemma \ref{lem:main} which describes $\Hom^m(\E {\bf 1}_n, \E {\bf 1}_n)$ when $m \le 2|n+1|$.
 This Lemma is an important tool used in the proof of Theorem \ref{thm:main}.

+The proof of biadjointness proceeds in several steps.
+We first show that there is a one-dimensional space of 2-morphisms for units and counits in these adjunctions.
+Hence, the caps and cups are unique up to a scalar.
+In this section we fix these maps arbitrarily.
+In section~\ref{subsec:adjoint} we rescale these maps appropriately.